 We offer a one-year health guarantee for congenital defects and for cancer, a two-year guarantee for nutritional deficiencies and for Wobbly Hedgehog Syndrome.
-Please read our full health guarantee for more details.
+Please read our full Health Guarantee for more details.
 We require a necropsy report stating the cause of death falls within our guarantee.

 - Diet is a key variable that can increase or decrease the life of your pet.
-All living things need the proper balance of nutrients to maintain and a healthy life.
+All living things need the proper balance of nutrients to maintain and live a healthy life.

 - Animals with poor or bad nutrition will not grow and develop as well as animals fed a nutritionally sound diet.
 These animals are at risk for diet related illnesses, and are less resistant to other diseases or opportunistic pathogens.

 - As in human diets, there is not one certain diet that is perfect for all breeders and all animals.
 Some foods are considered better choices of foods than others.
 Breeders choose diets that they find is a good fit for their herd, which is not necessarily what works best for other breeders and their animals.

 - Our Nutrition Overview describes some hedgehog foods and treats that can be dangerous or harmful to your pet.

 - Our Diet Recommendations will help guide you to choosing a nutritionally sound diet plan for your hedgehog.

 - Unfortunately, the best hedgehog diet is still unknown.
 Some hedgehogs have been known to live a relatively long time on what most would consider a poor diet.

 - Other hedgehogs can develop diet related illnesses on what many would consider a nutritionally sound diet plan.

 - The best diet plan is one that has been proven effective on a large number of animals over many years.